Gelos-Bean/bean-frontend/README.md

 ## 🏁 Start Up <a id="start-up"></a>
 After succesfully [downloading & installing the software](#download) and [starting the server](#server-setup), open the application.

 Pre-configured login credentials have been made available.
-To add more login users, please [contact Nimble Merchant](#contact), allowing for a two day turn around.
+To add more users, please select the `Add User` option on the login screen, or as an adminstrator navigate to the configuration page and locate the Add User option.

 ## 📗 Documentation <a id="documentation"></a>